Hpauric/hpauric.github.io/_posts/2017-05-20-React-Notes.md

 > `{/* A JSX comment */}`

-You can throw a function inside the curly brackets.
+### Functions and Expressions

+You can place a function inside curly brackets with React.
 I.e., you can embed any JavaScript expression in JSX by wrapping it in curly braces.

 ```javascript
  {